wbthomason/packer.nvim/README.md

   commit = string,             -- Specifies a git commit to use lock = boolean,              -- Skip this plugin in updates/syncs run = string or function,    -- Post-update/install hook.
 See "update/install hooks". requires = string or list    -- Specifies plugin dependencies.
 See "dependencies". config = string or function, -- Specifies code to run after this plugin is loaded.
   -- The following keys all imply lazy-loading cmd = string or list,        -- Specifies commands which load this plugin. ft = string or list,         -- Specifies filetypes which load this plugin. keys = string or list,       -- Specifies maps which load this plugin.
-See "Keybindings". event = string or list,      -- Specifies autocommand events which load this plugin. cond = string, function, or list of strings/functions,   -- Specifies a conditional test to load this plugin setup = string or function,  -- Specifies code to run before this plugin is loaded.
+See "Keybindings". event = string or list,      -- Specifies autocommand events which load this plugin. fn = string or list          -- Specifies functions which load this plugin. cond = string, function, or list of strings/functions,   -- Specifies a conditional test to load this plugin setup = string or function,  -- Specifies code to run before this plugin is loaded.
 }